John Kowalko: Personal life

 Kowalko was married to Constance Merlet, a former school board member for the Christina School District and director of the nonprofit Willa Road Day Care.
 They lived in Delaware since 1983 and had two children.

-Illness and death

-In the months prior to his retirement, Kowalko's health began to decline.
-One of his last public appearances was when he attended the signing of legislation by Governor John Carney which was designed to combat the misuse of government resources.
-Kowalko had been working on the legislation for nearly 20 years before attending the ceremony.

 On October 25, 2025, Kowalko died at the age of 80.
-Upon hearing the news of his death, former Delaware House member Paul Baumbach praised him and described him as "Delaware's Bernie Sanders".
+Upon hearing the news of his death, former Delaware House member Paul Baumbach praised him as "Delaware's Bernie Sanders".
+His successor in office, Cyndie Romer, described his legacy as "demanding that government hold itself to the highest levels of accountability and transparency and always focus on working in the best interest of everyday citizens".